JarrodJ83/LowKey/Readme.md

 Below is an example of configuring and using a single tenanted connection to a SQL Database.

 #### Configuration
-This configuration will connect to the `master` database on `localhost` using the supplied `SqlConnectionStringBuilder` by replacing the builder's `InitialCatalog` and `Server` at runtime.
+This configuration will connect to the `app` database on `localhost` using the supplied `SqlConnectionStringBuilder` by replacing the builder's `InitialCatalog` and `Server` at runtime.

 ```
 services.AddLowKeyData(config =>
 {
-        config.AddStore(new DataStore(id: "sql", name: "master"), server: "localhost")
+        config.AddStore(new DataStore(id: "sql", name: "app"), server: "localhost")
                 .WithSqlServer(new SqlConnectionStringBuilder
                 {
                         UserID = Configuration.GetValue<string>("SQL_USERNAME"),